 In addition to the breach of duty, the plaintiffs must also prove that the responsible party’s negligence caused the passing of the victim, and that the passing resulted in damages to the surviving family members.
 Again, this is not always easy to prove, especially in claims against large corporations or healthcare agencies such as hospitals and nursing homes.

-Columbia Wrongful Death Lawyers at Chappell, Smith & Arden Advocate for Victims’ Families
+Columbia Wrongful Death Lawyers at Chappell Smith & Arden, P.A.
+Advocate for Victims’ Families

 Our offices are conveniently located in South Carolina serving clients in Lexington County, Richland County, Sumter County, Aiken County, Florence County, Lancaster County, York County, Orangeburg County, Kershaw County, and Newberry County, as well as the towns of Columbia, Lexington, Irmo, Chapin, Rock Hill, Sumter, Newberry, Florence, and Spartanburg.